elfpipe/Spotless/README.txt

 == Thanks to:

-kas1e, Thomas Frieden, Colin Wenzel, nbache, NinjaDNA and Jamie Krueger.
+kas1e, Thomas Frieden, Colin Wenzel, nbache, NinjaDNA, Steven Solie and Jamie Krueger.
 And the entire Amiga community.